Towards Million-Scale Adversarial Robustness Evaluation With Stronger Individual Attacks: Introduction

 \section{Introduction}

-Due to the page limitation of the paper, we further illustrate our method in this supplementary material, which includes the following sections: 1) A detailed analysis of the quantitative results for hyperparameters $K'$ and $n$; 2) A comparison of experimental results between the PMA method and the AAA and ACG methods; 3) A comparison of experimental results between the traditional SGD+sign update strategy and optimizer-based strategies; 4) A detailed examination of the ablation results for $P_{max}$ and $P_y$ weights; 5) Detailed results of the million-scale adversarial robustness evaluation between the PMA method and other methods.
+Due to the page limitation of the paper, we further illustrate our method in this supplementary material, which includes the following sections: 1)Visual illustrations of the attacked images.
+2) A detailed analysis of the quantitative results for hyperparameters $K'$ and $n$; 3) A comparison of experimental results between the PMA method and the AAA and ACG methods; 4) A comparison of experimental results between the traditional SGD+sign update strategy and optimizer-based strategies; 5) A detailed examination of the ablation results for $P_{max}$ and $P_y$ weights; 6) Detailed results of the million-scale adversarial robustness evaluation between the PMA method and other methods.
+7) Supplementary experiments on CLIP.